 By following these best practices, you can protect your business from costly liabilities and ensure that you are conducting business with reputable and qualified motor carriers.

-NOTE: Be aware that there are fictitious COIs being passed around within the transportation industry.
+There are fictitious COIs being passed around within the transportation industry.
 These fake COIs usually contain an altered phone number and/or email address.
 If the email address for the insurance agency ends with @gmail.com – this should be a red flag.
 Be sure to Google the insurance agency in order to verify the correct phone and email and speak to the insurance agent directly.
 Do not rely on information regarding the motor carrier’s insurance that is posted on a load board.
 This does not relieve the freight brokerage’s obligation to verify all information to ensure it is accurate and up to date (and not fictitious).

 Minimum due diligence should include: